A-Jimmy/LMS_DB/README.md

    Updates:

- --Added functionalities to LMS system to recieve barcode, change status to checked in/out, and update due date.
+ -- Functionalities to to receive barcode, change status to checked in/out, and update due date.

- --Added GUI to LMS Phase 1
+ -- Added GUI

- --Updated with Database functionality
+ -- Updated with Database functionality

  -- Added html download for Javadoc